 We are committed to developing the very best practitioners, irrespective of social, financial or cultural background and we audition or interview every applicant to our courses, demonstrating our commitment to open inclusion.
-Recognising that there is a significant pool of talent who wouldn't traditionally consider drama training to be accessible, Mountview created a Scouting Outreach Programme, generously supported by the Noël Coward Foundation.
-Through the scheme, we work with a network of over 50 scouting partners in order to identify young talent from diverse cultural and socio-economic backgrounds, and young people who will consider a three-year vocational drama training to be culturally or financially unattainable.
+Recognising that there is a significant pool of talent who would not traditionally consider drama training to be accessible, Mountview created a Scouting Outreach Programme.
+Through the scheme, we work with a network of over 40 scouting partners in order to identify young talent from diverse cultural and socioeconomic backgrounds, and young people who will consider a three-year vocational drama training to be culturally or financially unattainable.
 Those identified receive free auditions and support, removing initial barriers and giving them the very best chance of success.